enso-org/enso/docs/runtime/builtin-base-methods.md

 ## Structural Requirements
 The DSL places certain structural requirements on the declaring node.

-1. Construction.
-The node must be constructible using either a paremeterless, static `build` method or a parameterless constructor.
+1. **Construction:** The node must be constructible using either a paremeterless, static `build` method or a parameterless constructor.
    If a suitable `build` method is defined, it will be preferred over the constructor.
-2. Execution.
-The node must declare a single, accessible (i.e. at least package-private), non-void method named `execute`.
+2. **Execution:** The node must declare a single, accessible (i.e. at least package-private), non-void method named `execute`.

 ## `Execute` Method Semantics
 The `execute` method defined by the declaring node has the following semantics.